75 Of The Best Questions For Couples To Build Closeness

 To make your partner feel heard, you can reflect back to him or her what you have heard them say and how you think they feel.

-Ask each other if you feel heard and understand by the other.
+Ask each other if you feel heard and understood by the other.
 Where do you both need to improve in your listening skills?
 What changes do you need to make in order to give your partner what he or she needs related to feeling heard?

 7. What are your deepest emotional needs?